RoscoeTheDog/ApolloXV1-Python-API/README.md

 # ApolloXV1 Python API
- A python wrapper for ApolloXV1 Defi Exchange
+ A python API wrapper for the ApolloXV2 defi derivatives exchange